awwaiid/nrepl-looper/README.md

 # nrepl-looper

 A funky looper pedal... for a REPL.
-In this case nREPL, Clojure, Overtone is the playground.

-Unlike other loopers in which a loop is opaque, here each loop is a data structure with individual events that can be manipulated.
+In this case nREPL (ala Clojure).
+The idea is to use this with Overtone.
+Unlike other loopers in which a loop is opaque, here each loop is a data structure with individual events that can be manipulated while the loop is running.

 # Loop Data Structure